AuntoDev/Displicit-Local/model/README.md

 This folder includes the model files for displicit-local.
+These model files are **NOT** owned by Aunto Development and we do not take credit for them.
+See below for details.

 SOURCE & OWNER: https://github.com/GantMan/nsfw_model
 LICENSE: https://github.com/GantMan/nsfw_model/blob/master/LICENSE.md